 Mauro Zancarlin in 2015 building a complex home automation system with PJON

 EthernetTCP and LocalUDP strategies proposed and developed by Fred Larsen enable multiple devices with Ethernet ports using PJON to communicate with each other on a LAN, WAN or across the Internet.
-So now you can also virtualize a PJON network of devices over the internet.
+So now you can also create a PJON network of devices using an internet connection.
 A growing community is providing us with PJON implementations in other programming languages like PJON-python by Zbigniew Zasieczny and PJON-c by Matheus Garbelini, thanks to their work, it is now possible to run PJON on a wider range of devices.
+At the same time the protocol reached is first stable version with the release of the PJON protocol specification v1.0 which added a lot of new features.

 Atmel in 2016 reviewing PJON on its official blog